Landfall-SMP/Sentinel/README.md

 1. **Install the plugin**
    Place the shaded JAR into your `plugins/` folder on your Velocity proxy.

-2. **Configure MySQL**
+2. **Configure MySQL and Discord**
    On first run, `plugins/sentinel/config.json` will be created.
-Fill in your database credentials and Discord token:
+Fill in your database credentials, Discord token, and optionally specify bypass servers:
    ```json
    {
      "mysql": {